eval4nlp/SharedTask2021/README.md

 - `<partition>.src-tags`: word-level labels indicating whether each token in the source corresponds to an error (1) or to a correct token (0) in the MT output

 All the data is tokenized.
-Word-level labels were derived by comparing the MT outputs with their post-edited versions based on the alignments provided by the TER tool.

 This data is an adjusted version of the [MLQE-PE dataset](https://github.com/sheffieldnlp/mlqe-pe) that was used at the [WMT2020 Shared Task on Quality Estimation](http://www.statmt.org/wmt20/quality-estimation-task.html).